 Being involved in a car accident can be very upsetting, even when one is actually driving and “in control,” but as a passenger the feeling of helplessness can be truly overwhelming.
 When it comes to automobile and commercial vehicle accidents, most passengers can be quite unaware of their rights following a traffic collision, even when they have sustained serious and possibly life-threatening injuries.

-As experienced Baltimore personal injury lawyers, the attorneys at Lebowitz & Mzhen, LLC, understand the physical toll that a serious car, truck or motorcycle wreck can take on victims of roadway collisions, not to mention the emotional impact that these types of events can have on the victims’ families.
+As experienced Baltimore personal injury lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, understand the physical toll that a serious car, truck or motorcycle wreck can take on victims of roadway collisions, not to mention the emotional impact that these types of events can have on the victims’ families.
 As drivers and occasional passengers ourselves, we are always interested in improving the odds of avoiding a traffic accident, or at the very least lessening the effects of any injury should we find ourselves unexpectedly caught in a motor vehicle wreck.

 Self-preservation is a strong instinct, but many times as passengers -- or even as the driver -- we don’t always consider the potential for injury or death in the event of a bad traffic accident.
 As auto and trucking injury lawyers, we have seen the aftereffects of serious car, truck and motorcycle crashes; from broken bones and burn injuries to spinal cord damage and closed-head trauma, the immediate impact of a traffic accident can fade in comparison to the long-term physical injuries and the attendant cost of medical treatment and rehabilitation for months or even years hence.